siddhipoojari/web-scraper/README.md

 # **Data Scraping Automation – Internship Project**

 ## **Overview**
 This project was developed as part of my internship with the **Psychedelic Association of Canada**.
 The goal was to automate the extraction of data from platforms such as **Keela** and **Mailchimp** using **Selenium** and **BeautifulSoup**, and utilize this data to develop email marketing strategies.
 The script efficiently handles large datasets and streamlines workflow processes.
+Company specific information has been removed for confidentiality purposes.

 ## **Key Features:**
 - Configurable to work with different data structures and platforms.